Pylons/pyramid/docs/glossary.rst

    PasteDeploy
-     `PasteDeploy <http://pythonpaste.org>`_ is a library used by :mod:`repoze.bfg` which makes it possible to configure :term:`WSGI` components together declaratively within an ``.ini`` file.
+     `PasteDeploy <http://pythonpaste.org>`_ is a library used by :mod:`pyramid` which makes it possible to configure :term:`WSGI` components together declaratively within an ``.ini`` file.
 It was developed by Ian Bicking as part of :term:`Paste`.